ChandanaAtBessemer/AI_Graph_Experiment/docs/evaluation_report.md

 - Cross-survey comparisons

 **For Company:**
-- Reusable across Voyant, Envoy, Living Memory
+- Reusable across Voyant,Living Memory
 - Shared vocabulary and relationships
 - Consistent data governance
 - Platform for future AI features

 ### Recommendation

-**This PoC proves the graph foundation works.** If approved, next step is to design the formal "Voyant Ontology" - defining the complete knowledge model for survey intelligence.
+**This PoC proves the graph foundation works.**  next step is to design the formal "Voyant Ontology" - defining the complete knowledge model for survey intelligence.

-We'd work with product team to define:
 - What object types matter to Voyant users?
 - What relationships enable valuable insights?
 - What actions do different roles need?